Bathurst railway station, New South Wales: History

 Bathurst station opened on 4 April 1876 when the Great Western Railway (now the Main Western line) was extended from Kelso.
 It was opened by the Governor of New South Wales, Hercules Robinson.
-The station building, goods shed, divisional engineer's office and station-master's residence were all completed in 1876.
+The station building, goods shed, divisional engineer's office were all completed in 1876; the grand station-master's residence was completed c.1880.
 The station served as the terminus of the line until extended to Blayney on 1 November 1876.

 Bathurst had already been established as a major centre based on large pastoral holdings and the 1850s gold rush which boosted the population of the town.
 Much of the civic building in Bathurst took place following the gold rush.
 Proposals for the first railways in NSW were largely driven by the interests of large land holders seeking improved transport for their wool from the inland centres of Bathurst, Goulburn, Muswellbrook and Singleton.
 The town received a sustainable boost in activity and development from the arrival of the railway which allowed the town to communicate and trade quickly and cheaply with Sydney.

 Other early buildings included the Stores office (c.
-1876), coal stage (relocated from Raglan) in 1877), a new coal stage (1878), blacksmith's shop (1878-1879), turntable (relocated from Rydal in 1879), depot (1879), engine shed (1881) and the West signal box (1885).
+1876), coal stage (relocated from Raglan) in 1877), a new coal stage (1878), blacksmith's shop (1878–1879), turntable (relocated from Rydal in 1879), depot (1879), engine shed (1881) and the West signal box (1885).

-Bathurst was developed into a major railway centre with a locomotive depot established to the north of the station in the 1879 with accommodation for eight locomotives.
+Bathurst was developed into a major railway centre with a locomotive depot established to the south of the station in 1879 with accommodation for eight locomotives.
 By 1917, Bathurst depot had a locomotive allocation of 72.
 As well as working on the Main Western and Blayney–Demondrille lines, it provided bank engines for Tumulla Bank.